stephengold/V-Sport/README.md

 [Alexander Overvoorde's Vulkan tutorial][vt].
 I am deeply grateful for all the work that went into these invaluable tutorials.

-The ConveyorDemo app derives from sourcecode contributed by "qwq".
+The ConveyorDemo app derives from source code contributed by "qwq" in March 2022.

-The ThousandCubes app derives from sourcecode contributed by Yanis Boudiaf.
+The ThousandCubes app derives from source code contributed by Yanis Boudiaf.

 This project has made use of the following libraries and software tools: